mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

   - react
   - javascript
 ---
-Building reusable UI components is really hard.
+Building reusable UI components is hard.
 I'm always banging my head around three times before writing a component that I want to be reusable.
 It's kind of a game to find the good abstraction and the good way to build them.

 In [A note on composing components with React](https://acodingdance.io/a-note-on-composing-components-with-react/), I've briefly talked about my conception of composition by taking as example the [Google Material Design Cards](https://material.io/design/components/cards.html) and how I would have implemented such a thing.
-Feel free to talk a look if you're interested ☺️.
+Feel free to take a look if you're interested ☺️.

-Today, I wanted to talk about building UI components.
-I'm actually implementing a UI component library based on a design system and I wanted to share with you my point on _more complex_ components.
+Today, I wanted to share with you my experience while implementing a UI component library based on a design system and how my team and I have managed to build a _bit more complex components_.

 So let's talk about components that _share something_.